GermanBrainRot/Project-Galileo/README.md

 May Africa in general succeed in its march towards freedom and unity in a multipolar and harmonious world.

 Mourned be everyone who died in the completely unnecessary War between Russia and Ukraine.
-The West, which is under the illusion that it’s 1991, has brought you into an impossible situation, and the generally proactive character that characterized Russia’s defensive geostrategic posture at least since the Napoleonic wars and can therefore not be reduced to a “system Putin” or the person Putin himself has forced the matter.
+The West, which is under the illusion that it’s 1991, has brought you into an impossible situation, and the generally proactive character that characterized Russia’s defensive geostrategic posture at least since the Napoleonic wars and can therefore not be reduced to a “system Putin” or the person Putin himself has *predictably* forced the matter.

 Blessed be the Democratic People’s Republic of Korea - the most LIED about country in the entire world.